maddhatter/laravel-fullcalendar/readme.md

 [![Latest Stable Version](https://poser.pugx.org/maddhatter/laravel-fullcalendar/v/stable)](https://packagist.org/packages/maddhatter/laravel-fullcalendar) [![Total Downloads](https://poser.pugx.org/maddhatter/laravel-fullcalendar/downloads)](https://packagist.org/packages/maddhatter/laravel-fullcalendar) [![Latest Unstable Version](https://poser.pugx.org/maddhatter/laravel-fullcalendar/v/unstable)](https://packagist.org/packages/maddhatter/laravel-fullcalendar) [![License](https://poser.pugx.org/maddhatter/laravel-fullcalendar/license)](https://packagist.org/packages/maddhatter/laravel-fullcalendar)

+## IMPORTANT NOTICE

+> This is a fork of [maddhatter/laravel-fullcalendar](https://github.com/maddhatter/laravel-fullcalendar), created solely because the original package ceases to support Laravel versions after 5.0.
+I have created this fork for personal usage and will attempt to maintain it for as long as I require it, but please do not rely on it for production sites.

 ***For Laravel 4.2: use the [laravel-4 branch](https://github.com/maddhatter/laravel-fullcalendar/tree/laravel-4)***

 This is a simple helper package to make generating [http://fullcalendar.io](http://fullcalendar.io) in Laravel apps easier.